100 Stories About My Grandmother

 2008, colour, English

 My work explores ideas around narrative, histories, and the intangible nature of truth.
-100 Stories About My Grandmother will use narratives of others to construct a picture of my grandmother, and will deconstruct notions of family and how they work.
+100 Stories About My Grandmother uses narratives of others to construct a picture of my grandmother, and will deconstruct notions of family and how they work.
 The group that I will be using to provide the stories of their grandmothers is male prostitutes.
 The narratives requested will include both the narrator and their grandmother.
 I will not ask for historical facts, but instead personal lived experiences.
 This contrast of discussing my grandmother and asking sex workers about their grandmother is important.
 The societal descriptor of sex workers are destitute, drug addicted, amoral, disease infected, and lower class.
 Their voice becomes heard through either legislation, or well meaning community or church groups attempting to stave off the perceived perils that sex work brings to a city.
 100 Stories About My Grandmother becomes an investigation that asks if there is more to male sex workers then the descriptions and the voices we have heard from others.
 In turn their narratives are used to build my grandmothers story.

 Having sex workers speak for themselves, and not talk about their employ is a step towards understanding prostitutes as individuals.
 As has been stated sex workers is a group of people that society does not want to understand or offer respect.
 Sharing familial stories is a banal pursuit.
 But, by acknowledging these narratives 100 Stories About My Grandmother creates an understanding of the individual male sex worker, and includes them within the society.
 Also, these familial narratives usually would come from within a tight circle of family and friends.
 Therefore, sharing these stories with an audience produces an affinity.
 The audience would hear the tales and understand them, and therefore feel they feel a kinship with the narrator because of the constant fact that we all have grandmothers.